The following is a list of Endowed Scholarships that are assigned based on the Financial Aid form received with the Admission application.

 Taylor - need; recommend that one year in five, consideration be given to an international student.

 Donald T. Warner - merit.
 Awarded through the Admission Office.

 Joan Purkey Watkins - students in good standing with a major in music.

 J. Houston Witherspoon - need.

-Woodbury Foundation - merit or need; essay or nomination required.
+Woodbury Foundation - merit or need.
+Biography required.

 Grover and Ruth Yeager - students from Pennsylvania.